 Why, how and what

-We welcome researchers to contribute to this journal that was first published in May, 2011.
+We welcome researchers to contribute to this journal, first published in May, 2011.

 About the journal

 The department's publications consist of dissertations, monographs and anthologies within several disciplines and we would like this wide field to be reflected in the journal.
 Within this range, moreover, there are a number of research fields typical for the department, disciplinary as well as thematic and cross-disciplinary.
 The point is to attract researchers, within and outside the department, who feel at home in these fields.